 The “crime” of criticizing a religion is not always called “blasphemy” or “blasphemous slander”; some countries prohibit “defamation of religion”; sometimes it is covered by hate speech laws; Quasi- “blasphemy” laws instead prohibit “violation of religious feelings” or “insulting religion.”
 (IHEU, 2017)

 Of those countries with “blasphemy” restrictions, 43 allow imprisonment for this crime.
-And the crime of “blasphemy” will be punished by death in 6 years in another 6 countries: Afghanistan, Iran, Nigeria, Pakistan, Saudi Arabia and Somalia.
+And the crime of “blasphemy” will be punished by death in another 6 countries: Afghanistan, Iran, Nigeria, Pakistan, Saudi Arabia and Somalia.
 In addition, most of the twelve countries treat the “apostasy” punishable by death, sometimes “blasphemy” as proof of apostasy.

 The situation is outlined below for these countries.
 Sources and references to further information appear at the end of this article.